 - Details of any medical conditions, including physical and mental health

 - Details of any support received, including care packages, plans and support providers

-- Biometric information ( processed under Article 9 (2) a, where ‘the subject has given explicit consent to the processing of those personal data for one or more specified purposes’)
+- Biometric information (used for secure entry to Sixth Form building, processed under Article 9 (2) a, where ‘the subject has given explicit consent to the processing of those personal data for one or more specified purposes’)

 We may also hold data about pupils that we have received from other organisations, including other schools, local authorities and the Department for Education.